jandelgado/jled/README.md

 two methods:

 * `uint8_t Èval(uint32_t t)` - the brightness evaluation function that calculates
-    a brightness for the given point in time t.
-The brighness must be returned as an unsigned byte, where 0 means led off and 255 means full brightness.
+    a brightness for the given time `t`.
+The brightness must be returned as an unsigned byte, where 0 means led off and 255 means full brightness.
 * `uint16_t Period() const` - period of the effect.